characterMi/characterMi/README.md

 ## About me

-Hello! my name is "Abolfazl", I have 18 years old and I'm a web developer.
+Hello! my name is "Abolfazl", I am 18 years old and I'm a web developer.
 I work with both JavaScript and TypeScript (mostly TypeScript).
 I have skills in React, Next.js, Tailwindcss and Three.js.

 - 🌍 I'm based in Mashhad (Iran)
 - 🖥️ Checkout my [Portfolio](https://abolfazl-taghadosi.vercel.app/)